armory/documentation/_spinnaker_install_admin_guides/rate-limit.md

     rateLimit: 10.0   # default max req/second
 ```

-If you have multiple cloud providers, you can limit each one differently:
+If you have multiple Cloud Providers, you can limit each one differently:

 ```yml
 serviceLimits: